zuberalam007/freelance-contract/README.md

 You own the graphics and other visual elements that I create for you for this project.
 I will give you a copy of all files and you should store them safely as we are not required to keep them or provide any native source files that we used in making them.

 You also own text content, photographs and other data you provided, unless someone else owns them.
-I own the code we produced and I retain the rights to license it how I choose or to contribute it back to the open source project which it is based on.
+You own the code I produced and I retain the rights to license it how I choose or to contribute it back to the open source project which it is based on.
 I love to show off our work and share what I have learned with other people, so I also reserve the right to display and link to your completed project as part of my portfolio and to write about the project on web sites, in magazine articles and in books as well as speak about them publicly at conferences.
 Of course I'am happy to keep this information to ourselves until your project goes live or 6 months from the handover date, whichever is sooner.

 ###Payments